Sparse PCA: A New Scalable Estimator Based On Integer Programming: Optimization Algorithms

 so the absolute value of $\beta^*_{i,j}$ is less than $\theta/2\leq 1/2$.
 As a result, a choice of $M=1/2$ in~\eqref{BigM-compl1} implies that $\beta^*$ is feasible for Problem~\eqref{reg_multi} where, constraint~\eqref{secondconst} is replaced by~\eqref{BigM-compl1}.

 Additionally, we show that under model~\eqref{Gcov1}, the squared $\ell_{2}$-norm of every column of $\beta^*$ can be bounded from above.
 From~\eqref{beta_lem}, for every column $j\in[p]$, we have:

 where $z\in\{0,1\}^p$ has the same support as $u^*$.
-Therefore, the inequality constraint $\sum_{i: i\neq j}\beta_{i,j}^2\leq M' z_j$ for some sufficiently large $M' \in (0, 1]$ is a valid inequality for Problem~\eqref{reg_multi} under model~\eqref{Gcov1}---i.e., adding this inequality does not change the statistical properties of an optimal solution to the problem.
+Therefore, the inequality constraint $\sum_{i: i\neq j}\beta_{i,j}^2\leq M' z_j$ for some $M' \in (0, 1]$ (for example, $M'=1$) is a valid inequality for Problem~\eqref{reg_multi} under model~\eqref{Gcov1}---i.e., adding this inequality does not change the statistical properties of an optimal solution to the problem.
 In particular, owing to the sparsity structure in $\beta$, this implies that $\sum_{i,j: i \neq j} \beta_{i,j}^2 \leq sM'$.
-Based on these two observations, we reformulate Problem~\eqref{reg_multi} as
+Instead of the constraint, we can also penalize the squared $\ell_2$-norm of the off-diagonal entries of $\{\beta_{i,j}\}$.
+Based on the above discussion, we reformulate Problem~\eqref{reg_multi} as

-where $\lambda\geq 0$ is a regularization parameter which controls the norm of the off-diaogonal entries of $\beta$.
-The additional penalty in Problem~\eqref{intermediateform2} can be interpreted as adding ridge regularization to our original formulation in~\eqref{reg_multi}---a nonzero value of $\lambda$ in~\eqref{intermediateform2} leads to computational benefits, as we discuss below.
-Note that by setting $\lambda=0$ we recover the original Problem~\eqref{reg_multi}. \begin{rmk} It is possible to show that as long as $\lambda\lesssim s\log (p/s)/n$, Problem~\eqref{intermediateform2} enjoys the estimation guarantees of Theorems~\ref{reg_thm} and~\ref{Bestconst}. \end{rmk} {\bf Perspective Formulation:} Formulation~\eqref{intermediateform2} involves bounded continuous variables and binary variables---the binary variables activate the sparsity pattern of the continuous variables.
+where $\lambda\geq 0$ is a parameter that corresponds to $M'$---a nonzero value of $\lambda$ in~\eqref{intermediateform2} leads to computational benefits, as we discuss below.
+Note that by setting $\lambda=0$ we recover the original Problem~\eqref{reg_multi}.

+\begin{rmk} Under the sparse spiked covariance model assumption (i.e., the setup of Theorem~\ref{supportthm}) and Assumption~\ref{beta_min_assum}, the theoretical guarantees of Theorems~\ref{reg_thm} and~\ref{Bestconst} extend to Problem~\eqref{intermediateform2} with $M\geq 1/2$ (as a consequence of~\eqref{eqn-abs-con1}) and $\lambda\lesssim s^2 \log p$. \end{rmk} {\bf Perspective Formulation:} Formulation~\eqref{intermediateform2} involves bounded continuous variables and binary variables---the binary variables activate the sparsity pattern of the continuous variables.
 In MIP problems with a similar structure (i.e., where bounded continuous variables are set to zero by binary variables), the perspective reformulation is often used to obtain stronger MIP formulations~\citep{Frangioni10.5555/1113382.1113384,akturk2009strong,gunluk2010perspective}.
 In other words, these MIP formulations lead to tight continuous relaxations, which in turn can lead to improved runtimes in the overall branch-and-bound method.
 Here we apply a perspective relaxation on the squared $\ell_2$-term $\sum_{i\neq j}\beta_{i,j}^2$, appearing in the objective in~\eqref{intermediateform2}.
 This leads to the following MIP formulation: